AstroPathJHU/AstroID/README.md

 # AstroID

-Code for exporting clinical data from a REDCap build in *AstroID* format and pushing it into a MSSQL database.
-Note MSSQL uses `t-SQL`.
+Code for exporting clinical data from a REDCap build in *AstroID* format and pushing it into a MSSQL database (`t-SQL`).

 ## Contents